List of Shaman King characters: Team Star

-A small child devoted to Hao who is deceptively much more powerful than she seems because she survived a near-death experience shortly after birth.
+A small child devoted to Hao and one of the 12 Apostles who is deceptively much more powerful than she seems because she survived a near-death experience shortly after birth.
 Found by Hao as a malnourished baby in South Africa, he adopted and raised her.
 Though he originally named her Ohachiyo (乙破千代) after the demon companion he met in his first life, she pronounced the name incorrectly as "Opacho" and the name stuck.
-Possessing powerful but unrefined shamanic abilities, Opacho is capable of creating illusions and has the same mindreading abilities as Hao and Anna do.
+While Opacho wore an orange pancho, orange headband, gold rings around her wrists and ankles, and was always barefoot, she does have a civilized outfit consisting of a white headband, jacket, jeans, and sneakers when having to appear in public.
+Possessing powerful but unrefined shamanic abilities, Opacho is capable of creating illusions and has the same mind-reading abilities as Hao and Anna do.
 Her spirit is known as Mama (ママ), who is not powerful, but can be used to create a sheep-like Over Soul with Opacho's hair, giving her great ramming power.
 Because of Opacho's straightforward and simple-nature, Hao allows her to accompany him and occasionally confides in her about his plans and what he thinks of Yoh and his power.
 In the 2001 anime, her faith in Hao becomes fear when she notes that Hao has made a change for the worse and flees from him.
 In the manga, Hao sends her as a messenger to coerce Yoh into returning to the Shaman Fight after he withdraws as per his agreement with Iron Maiden Jeanne to revive Ren.
 She later becomes part of Yoh's group as they attempt to defeat Hao as he is merging with the Great Spirit; her mind-reading abilities allow her to become a great ally to the group, helping them understand more about Hao.
 When Hao awakens as the Shaman King and kills Goldva, she is deeply upset that he is no longer the person she once knew, but she still expresses steadfast loyalty to him when Hao is confronted by the souls of everyone he has encountered.